KDE/digikam-doc/README.md

 This git workflow is well [documented in KDE project](https://community.kde.org/Infrastructure/Git/Simple_Workflow).

-### Taking screenshots
+### Screenshots Capture

 - Never use advanced color themes to take screenshots.
 Always use the desktop default color and icon set.

-- Use Festival Import to take a shot.
+- Use a tool as Festival to take a shot.
 Use the region selection option to select only important areas.

-Remove buttons and dialog header to limit image file size.
+- Remove unecessary buttons and dialog header to limit image file size.

-  Always use PNG file format to save images to prevent compression artifacts.
+- Always use PNG file format to save images to prevent compression artifacts.

-### PNG screenshot optimizations
+### PNG Optimizations

-Since the documentation is very good it is also very demanding in terms of volume, 80% whereof are screenshots.
+Since the documentation is very good it is also very demanding in terms of volume, 80% whereof are screen-shots.

 In order to limit the byte count to the minimum the following command chain shall be used to reduce the png file size.

 A factor of 2-4 can be gained.
 From within the folder where the png resides, use script project/optpng.sh.
-This script requires pngnq and optipng command line tools installed on the system.
+This script requires [pngnq](https://pngnq.sourceforge.net/) and [optipng](https://optipng.sourceforge.net/) command line tools installed on your system.

 To process all png files in one step use this command line:

 ```
 find *.png | xargs -0 ./makess.sh
 ```

 ### Status of translations

 The documentations are internationalized by KDE translator teams.
 In this repository, only the native English